blbadger/blbadger.github.io/grid-map.md

 ![t=0.05 map]({{https://blbadger.github.io}}/grid_map/grid_map_intersection.png)

+### The grid map with larger $\Delta t$ values is indistinguisheable from a random walk browninan trajectory

 Imagine a ball with elastic collisions to sparse particles that flow in the vector map pattern, or else a ball moving smoothly that is only influenced by the vectors at discrete time intervals.
 Observe what happens with increases in the time step size:

 $\Delta t = 0.05$